itmplatform/extension-docs/readme.md

 {
     "action": "llm",
     "description": "Generate Project Summary",
-    "input": "Summarize the project described in the provided JSON using PMI-style terminology and structure. {{json project}}.", "output": "ai_response"
+    "input": "Make a summary of the project you are given. {{json projectData.list.First}}.", "output": "ai_response"
 }
 ```